Delph1/LNU_project/README.md

  The MVP (minimum viable product) was intended to use a light sensor and joystick.
 It will connect via WiFi to an MQTT server within Home Assistant.

-I live nextdoor to a swamp so humidity can be rather excruciating during the Summer and there is basically no trees offering shadow to our house.
+I live nextdoor to a swamp so humidity can be rather excruciating during the Summer and there are basically no trees offering shadow to our house.
 Plenty in the swamp though, along with one or two mosquittos.

 ### Out of scope for course, but coming in the future